SaiTejaPerumalla-5297/perumalla-B00115297-Spring-2025/README.md

  Next step I will be writing script to train a CNN model.

- While I tried running the code I encountered an issue with image type and ran a small code to convert .npy to .jpg and deleted the .npy files
+ While I tried running the code I encountered an issue with image type and ran a small code to convert .npy to .jpg and deleted the .npy files.

+ While training the model I found out that there were very few images in validation folder.
+I had to split 20% of images from training folder to the validation folder (the script is uploaded).